Isdre/Isdre/README.md

 ### Hi there 👋
 My name is Gilbert.

-I'm currently studing on AGH University of Krakow
+I'm currently studing at AGH University of Krakow
 ... and 🔭 I’m looking for job

 How to reach me: